MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 ---

-For detailed information and additional deployment options, see the ARM Templates used to deploy this solution.
+For detailed information and extra deployment options, see the ARM Templates used to deploy this solution.

 > [!div class="nextstepaction"]
 > [Hub and Spoke ARM and Bicep templates](/samples/mspnp/samples/hub-and-spoke-deployment/)